brotherhoodMonk/gyan/rct.md

 virtual DOM

-Virtual Dom is node tree that lists attribute , elements, contents  as a properties and object. render method in react creates the node tree from react component and updates this tree in response to the change in the data model.
+Virtual Dom is node tree that lists attribute , elements, contents  as a properties and object.
+Render method in react creates the node tree from react component and updates this tree in response to the change in the data model.
 Each times it undergoes the data changes react creates a new virtual Dom representatuion of user interface.

 The virtual DOM is an in-memory representation of the real DOM.